shengzhouzhang/free-bikes-react-native/READEME.md

 This is a demo app for demonstrate my skills only.
 Everything mentions in the spec is done.
 The program is runnable and has been tested with Xcode iPhone 6 simulator.

+For the auto suggestions, the option list will show up after type more than (included) 3 characters.

 # Technical Stacks

 React Native, Redux, Mocha, Enzyme, Node JS, ES6, ES7, Gulp